Barkevious Mingo: 2013

-On September 15, 2013, Mingo made his professional regular season debut after missing the season-opener due to a bruised lung and recorded two solo tackles, one pass deflection, and made his first career sack during their 14-6 loss at the Baltimore Ravens in Week 2.
-Mingo made his first career sack on Ravens’ quarterback Joe Flacco for a nine-yard loss during the first quarter.
-On September 29, 2013, Mingo earned his first career start in place of Jabaal Sheard who was inactive due to a knee injury.
-In Week 13, he collected a season-high five combined tackles during a 32-28 loss against the Jacksonville Jaguars.
-On December 30, 2013, the Cleveland Browns fired head coach Rob Chudzinski after they finished the season with a 4-12 record.
+On September 15, 2013, Mingo made his professional regular season debut after missing the season opener due to a bruised lung and recorded two solo tackles, one pass deflection, and made his first career sack during their 14–6 loss at the Baltimore Ravens in Week 2.
+Mingo made his first career sack on Ravens' quarterback Joe Flacco for a nine-yard loss during the first quarter.
+On September 29, 2013, Mingo earned his first career start in place of Sheard who was inactive due to a knee injury.
+In Week 13, he collected a season-high five combined tackles during a 32–28 loss against the Jacksonville Jaguars.
+Chudzinski was fired after the Brownsfinished the season with a 4–12 record.
 He finished his rookie season in 2013 with 42 combined tackles (39 solo), a career-high five sacks, and four pass deflections in 15 games and three starts.

 2014

-Mingo entered training camp as a backup outside linebacker in his first season under defensive coordinator Jim O’Neil.
+Mingo entered training camp as a backup outside linebacker in his first season under defensive coordinator Jim O'Neil.
 Head coach Mike Pettine named Mingo and Paul Kruger the starting outside linebackers to begin the regular season.
 They started alongside inside linebackers Craig Robertson and Karlos Dansby.

-Mingo was inactive for the Browns’ Week 2 victory against the New Orleans Saints due to a shoulder injury.
-Mingo’s shoulder injury was discovered to be a torn labrum, but he opted to wear a harness and play through the injury.
-On December 14, 2014, Mingo collected a season-high eight combined tackles during a 30-0 loss against the Cincinnati Bengals in Week 15.
+Mingo was inactive for the Browns' Week 2 victory against the New Orleans Saints due to a shoulder injury.
+Mingo's shoulder injury was discovered to be a torn labrum, but he opted to wear a harness and play through the injury.
+On December 14, 2014, Mingo collected a season-high eight combined tackles during a 30–0 loss against the Cincinnati Bengals in Week 15.
 He finished the season with 42 combined tackles (26 solo), three pass deflections, and two sacks in 15 games and 11 starts.

 2015

 Mingo entered training camp slated as the starting strongside linebacker after Jabaal Sheard departed during free agency.
 On August 6, 2015, Mingo underwent arthroscopic surgery on a torn meniscus and was expected to miss 2–4 weeks.
 Head coach Mike Pettine retained Mingo and Paul Kruger as the starting outside linebackers to begin the regular season.
 Mingo was demoted to being a backup outside linebacker after Armonty Bryant was given his starting role.
-In Week 3, he collected a season-high four combined tackles during a 27-20 loss against the Oakland Raiders.
-On October 18, 2015, Mingo made one tackle, broke up one pass deflection, and made his first career interception during a 26-23 loss against the Denver Broncos in Week 6.
-Mingo intercepted a pass by Broncos’ quarterback Peyton Manning, that was initially intended for wide receiver Demaryius Thomas, and returned it for a seven-yard return in overtime.
+In Week 3, he collected a season-high four combined tackles during a 27–20 loss against the Oakland Raiders.
+On October 18, 2015, Mingo made one tackle, broke up one pass deflection, and made his first career interception during a 26–23 loss against the Denver Broncos in Week 6.
+Mingo intercepted a pass by Broncos' quarterback Peyton Manning, that was initially intended for wide receiver Demaryius Thomas, and returned it for a seven-yard return in overtime.
 He finished the 2015 NFL season with 24 combined tackles (15 solo), four pass deflections, and one interception in 16 games and two starts.